 At South Failsworth Community Primary School we have a structured approach to the teaching of phonics.
-Synthetic phonics is planned for following the DFE Letters and Sounds document, which sets out a detailed systematic programme for teaching phonic skills over 6 phases.
+Synthetic phonics is planned for following the DFE Letters and Sounds document, which outlines a systematic programme for teaching phonic skills over six phases.

-Below is a breakdown of the 6 phases which are taught across Foundation and Key Stage 1:
+Below is a breakdown of the 6 phases which are primarily taught across Early Years and Key Stage 1

 Phase 1 falls largely within the Communication, Language and Literacy area of learning in the Early Years Foundation Stage.
 It focuses on activities to promote speaking and listening skills, phonological awareness and oral blending and segmenting.

 Phase 1 covers the following aspects: